Policy Proposals for a Sustainable Future

 Build Public Renewables Act

 Victory!
-These bills passed in the NYS budget
+These bills passed and were signed into law in 2023

 Defend NY's Climate Law